GaitGS: Temporal Feature Learning in Granularity and Span Dimension for Gait Recognition: Experiments

 \subsection{Implementation Details}

-\textbf{Hyper-parameters.} \textbf{1)} For shallow feature extracting, the output channel is set to 32.
-For the CASIA-B dataset, Fine Branch Feature Extractor has three STEM blocks, with output channels set to 64, 64, and 128 for each block.
-In OUMVLP and GREW, an additional STEM block with output channel 256 is added.
-Additionally, the channel of the final output gait representation is set to 256. \textbf{2)} Horizontally pooling in MSFL divides the feature into 32 parts. \textbf{3)} The kernel size of the channel-grouped 1D convolution ($K$) for position encoding is set to 7. \textbf{4)} The head number of the self-attention block ($N$) is set to 8, and the number of the transformer layers ($L$) is set to 3 in CATM.
+{\bf Hyper-parameters.} {\bf 1)} Shallow feature extraction uses an output channel of 32.
+For CASIA-B, the Fine Branch Feature Extractor has three STEM blocks with output channels set to 64, 64, and 128, and an additional STEM block with an output channel of 256 for OU-MVLP. {\bf 2)} Horizontally pooling divides the feature into 32 parts. {\bf 3)} The number of prior information $M$ is 11 for CASIA-B and for OU-MVLP $M=14$. {\bf 4)} In Channel-Adaptive Positional Encoding, the kernel size $K$ and group number $G$ are set to 7 and 128, respectively. {\bf 5)} The number of transformer blocks $L$ is set to 3 in GCM.

-\textbf{Training details.} We adopt the Batch ALL (BA) sampling strategy in the training phase, where the batch size is set to $(8, 8)$ for CASIA-B, $(32, 8)$ for OU-MVLP, and $(32, 4)$ for GREW respectively.
-The length and resolution of the gait sequence are set to 30 and $64 \times 44$.
-For all experiments, the margin $m$ in Equation (\ref{equ: tribletloss}) is set to 0.25 and the weight $\alpha$ in Equation (\ref{equ: allloss}) is set to 0.2.
-Adam \cite{Kingma2014AdamAM} is taken as the optimizer with the weight decay 5e-4, and the basic learning rate is set to 1e-4.
-Significantly, the learning rate of $L$-layer Transformer is set to $0.1\times$ as the other modules to ensure convergence of the loss.
-The number of iterations is set to 80k for CASIA-B, 210k for OU-MVLP, and 190k for GREW.
-The learning rate is reset to 1e-5 after 70k iterations for CASIA-B and after 150k iterations for OU-MVLP and GREW.
-For OU-MVLP, the learning rate is further reset to 1e-6 after 200k iterations.
-During testing, the entire sequence is fed into the network to extract gait representations.
+{\bf Training details.} During training, the Batch ALL sampling strategy is employed with batch sizes of $(8, 8)$ for CASIA-B, and $(32, 8)$ for OU-MVLP.
+Gait sequences are standardized to a length of 30 frames and a resolution of $64 \times 44$ or $128 \times 88$ pixels.
+The margin of triplet loss in \cref{equ: allloss} is 0.25, and a weight of $\alpha=0.2$ in \cref{equ: allloss}.
+Adam is used as the optimizer with weight decay $5\times10^{-4}$ and an initial learning rate of $1\times10^{-4}$.
+The number of iterations is set to 80K for CASIA-B, and 210K for OU-MVLP.
+Learning rates drop by $\times0.1$ after 70K iterations for CASIA-B and 150K iterations for OU-MVLP.
+During testing, the entire sequence is input into the network for gait representations.